 This article explains what to expect in Terra when interacting with data in a "Requester Pays" bucket.
-Requester Pays is an optional Google setting for data stored on the Google Cloud Platform.
+Requester Pays is an optional Google setting for data stored on Google Cloud.
 It allows dataset owners to make data accessible to everyone without having to pay egress fees when someone reads or copies the data from a different region.

-If you are interested in having Requester Pays enabled on your workspace bucket, please write to firstname.lastname@example.org with
+If you are interested in having Requester Pays enabled or disabled on your workspace bucket, please write to firstname.lastname@example.org with

 - The Google Project ID for the workspace (found under Workspace Information on the right side of the Dashboard)

 - The workspace bucket name (found in the Cloud Information dropdown on the right side of the Dashboard, name like fc-random-character-string)